2nd Division (Norway): Overview

-In 1940 the 2nd division was able to mobilise a not insignificant number of men to confront the German advance.
+In 1940, the 2nd division was able to mobilise a significant number of men to confront the German advance.
 However, the majority of the troops were poorly equipped even before the loss of critical equipment during the 9 April German invasion.
 The Norwegian Army of 1940 was basically equipped to First World War standards.
 There were no tanks, no modern artillery, no anti-tank weapons and no effective anti-aircraft guns.
 With the exception of a number of Colt M/29 heavy machine guns and light Madsen machine guns, the soldiers had to rely on the 1894 vintage Krag–Jørgensen rifle.
-In addition to this, the average soldier was poorly trained, many having only received 48 days of basic training, although there also were soldiers with longer service (guardsmen, soldiers who had been mobilised at the outbreak of the war between Nazi Germany and the United Kingdom and some who had served as volunteers in the Finno-Soviet Winter War).
+In addition to this, the average soldier was poorly trained, many having only received 48 days of basic training, although there also were soldiers with longer service (guardsmen, soldiers who had been mobilised at the outbreak of the war between Nazi Germany and the United Kingdom, and some who had served as volunteers in the Finno-Soviet Winter War).

 Adding to these already formidable problems came the fact that the geographical area the division had to cover was too large to make a proper concentration possible, and consequently the campaign tended to be a number of battalion sized actions fought over a large area.